pedrofourhats/pedrofourhats.github.io/README.md

 }
 ```

-You will also need to update the auth0-variables.js variables for this to work.
+You will also need to create an application (https://auth0.com/video-tutorials/creating-your-first-app/register-an-application) and update the auth0-variables.js variables with the application info.

 ## Running the application